OCA/stock-logistics-warehouse/stock_routing_operation/readme/DESCRIPTION.rst

 An operation Input-Highbay is created.
 You expect Input-Handover-Highbay.

 You can configure a routing operation for the put-away on the High-Bay Location.
-The picking type of the new Handover move will the routing operation selected, and its destination will be the destination of the picking type.
+The operation type of the new Handover move will the one of the matching routing rule, and its destination will be the destination of the operation type.